beersbr/ludum_dare_24/readme.md

 mouse and keyboard, click events will become none important as i can use keyboard pushes to switch tower types which would make it faster anway

+for the pathing i will find the next tile to move to, and then interpolate the current position of the entity that wants to move to the next position while checking the position of all the other monsters on the field.